SoftwareAG/c8y-docs/src/render/guides/http/hello-microservice-python/developing-the-hello-world.html.md

  * create a python web application
  * create the dockerfile
- * add microservice manifest
+ * add the microservice manifest
  * build and run the application

-### Create a python web application
+### Creating a Python web application

-In this example we will use Python 3 with a Flask microframework, which enables simple exposing endpoints and embedded HTTP server.
+In this example, we will use Python 3 with a Flask microframework, which enables simple exposing of endpoints and embedded HTTP server.

 Start from creating the "application.py" script with the content

     #!flask/bin/python
     from flask import Flask, jsonify